 NO MORE

-The Phelps family had had enough.
-They moved to Philadelphia and the mansion was turned into a nursing home in 1947.
-It stayed that way for twenty years, but during that time, staff and residents complained of knocking on the walls, disembodied screams and strange gurgling sounds among other things.
-The mansion was left to decay and was eventually torn down.
-What happened to the spirit of the man who thought it would be fun to torment the Phelps family?
-It appears we’ll never know…
+The Phelps family moved to Philadelphia, and the mansion was turned into a nursing home in 1947.
+It housed residents for twenty years, during which staff and occupants spoke of knocks on walls, disembodied screams and gurgling sounds.
+The building fell into decay and was finally torn down.
+The fate of the spirit that thought tormenting the Phelps family was entertaining remains unknown.